 The state-of-the-art computer lab is open daily and supports all the new technological advances for people who are blind and visually impaired.
-Our full-time Assistive Technology Specialist teaches regular classes that are available for individuals and small groups - and the Association plays host to a monthly Technology User's Group.
+Their full-time Assistive Technology Specialist teaches regular classes which are available for individuals and small groups - and the Association plays host to a monthly Technology User's Group.

-For information about loaned aids and appliances, technology & Braille services or demonstrations, volunteer opportunities, low vision clinics, peer support and technology users groups, and other programs, please call us at 1-800-464-3075.Learn more at the NHAB website
+For information about loaned aids and appliances, technology & Braille services or demonstrations, volunteer opportunities, low vision clinics, peer support and technology users groups, and other programs, please call them at 1-800-464-3075.Learn more at the Future In Sight website

 Donations to Our Charities

 After minimal 2020 Vision Quest operational costs, the balance of funds raised is contributed equally to our two charities each year.
 So why not ask supporters to directly donate to these charities?